codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 With that said, you don't need to go back to most of the sandboxes you create.
 That's part of the value of CodeSandbox, but this wasn't catered to by the old dashboard design.
-So we've added a new section called 'Drafts' that collects together all the sandboxes you don't categorize yourself.
+So we've added a new section called 'My Drafts' that collects together all the sandboxes you don't categorize yourself.
 Such projects would clutter the old dashboard and make the projects you did want to go back to harder to find.
 By default, new projects now go into drafts.